 Is it time to put an electric car in your garage?
 It's a question many people have asked WhichCar journalists, with a steadily-increasing frequency as more and more models start flowing into showrooms and the public's understanding of electric vehicles increases.
 So, what's the answer?

 Well, it's probably "no" for now ... with caveats.

 “Range anxiety” might be the dominant buzzword when it comes to explaining why the take-up of electric vehicles has been so glacial in Australia, but a quick glance at new car price guides provides a more convincing reason as to why battery-electrics are still so rare on our roads: they are expensive.

-Last year, just 1352 electric vehicles in total were sold in this country.
-While that represents a 20 percent increase on the 1124 EVs sold in 2017, it's still small bikkies in a total new car market of a million-plus.
+By October 2020 1225 electric vehicles in total were sold in this country.
+While that represents a 16 percent increase over the same period in 2019, it's still small bikkies in a total annual new car market of a million-plus.

 And none of this is especially surprising, given there’s still no such thing as an EV that could be considered “affordable”.

 But EVs have the critical advantage of low running costs.
 Maintenance is simple and sourcing power from a household outlet isn’t just more convenient if you adopt a charge-overnight regimen – it’s substantially cheaper on a per-kilometre basis than petrol and diesel.

 Does that compensate for the high showroom sticker price?
 What about depreciation?
 Does the second-hand value of an electric car plummet any faster than a comparable combustion-engined vehicle?
 All good questions.

 For now, the cheapest battery-electric you can buy is the Hyundai Ioniq Electric Elite, priced at $48,970.
 Rather conveniently, Hyundai also offers a similarly-sized, similarly-equipped combustion-powered equivalent in the i30 Elite, that’s priced at $28,320.